expandtheroom/jquery-infinite-scroll-helper/README.md

 _(integer)_ The number of pixels from the bottom of the window in which the `loadMore` function should be invoked.
 The default is 0.

 ### doneLoading ###
 _(function)_ A callback function that must return `true` or `false`, depending on whether loading has completed.
+This callback is passed a `pageCount` argument.

 ### interval
 _(integer)_ The interval, in milliseconds, that the doneLoading callback will be called by the plugin.
 The default is 300.

 ### loadMore ###
 _(function)_ A callback function that is invoked when the scrollbar eclipses the bottom threshold of the element.
+This callback is passed a `pageCount` argument which can be helpful when making requests to endpoints that accept a page parameter.

 ### loadingClass ###
 _(string)_ The class name that will be applied to the element when `loadMore` is called.
 It is removed once `doneLoading` returns `true`.
 The default is `loading`.